 Which is the best gaming console?
 What is the most popular video game console?
 We’ll let you decide!
 Well, we’ll look at the most popular game consoles by overall sales, but we will also let you decide based on nostalgia and preference, so take a look through our list and remember how those controllers felt in your hands.
+If you’d rather go with a handheld device, you should also read our review of the US Nintendo DS Lite (release date and price announced).
+If you’re a true gamer, take a look at our page of the top 20 hottest e3 booth babes too.
 If you want to keep it to the top two consoles, you’ll also want to read our Xbox One vs PlayStation 4 which is better review.

 3. Nintendo DS